 Reverse Culture Shock

 The second half of this W curve shows the similar ups and downs of Culture Shock when you return to where your family lives.
 In this way, you may encounter similar emotions and feelings when you return to your home culture and experience “Reverse Culture Shock” or “Re-entry Shock.”
-Sometimes this is more difficult because you do not expect to feel these emotions about being back “home.”
+Sometimes, this may feel more difficult because you do not expect to feel these emotions about being back “home.”
 This reaction is more likely the longer you have been away and the more you have adapted to the new culture (or your “host culture.”)
 Eventually, however, just like with any adjustment phase, you should recover and re-integrate into your home culture, even though you may feel like you have changed.
 Again, all of these feelings and emotions are a normal reaction to moving to a new place and then returning to your home culture.